TengMCing/lineup_residual_diagnostics/README.md

-# lineup_residual_diagnostics
+# A Plot is Worth a Thousand Tests: Assessing Residual Diagnostics with the Lineup Protocol

-A Plot is Worth a Thousand Tests: Assessing Residual Diagnostics with the Lineup Protocol
+This is the Github repository for the paper - A Plot is Worth a Thousand Tests: Assessing Residual Diagnostics with the Lineup Protocol.